-Arched Homes – There are a multitude of options when it comes to building a home.
+There are a multitude of options when it comes to building a home.
 Many of the options for sustainable and/or smaller, or tiny homes, are still outside the reach of many, due largely in part to the high price of building.
 Even tiny houses, which are often touted as an affordable housing option, remain relatively expensive.
-For those interested in lower cost, or simpler homes than those that are typically built, one option is an Arched homes, Arched cabin or Arched roof structures.
+For those interested in lower cost, or simpler homes than those that are typically built, one option is Arched Cabins, Arched Homes or Arched roof structures.
 The diversity of options available, both in size and style are numerous, and offer many opportunities for those interested – from simple tree homes to small cabins, backyard offices, Bunkies, or even full sized homes.

 Typical arched homes come in set sizes, determined largely by the arch shape itself, and the engineering and design requirements that dictate the size of the arches.
 It is possible to construct an arched structure yourself, but there are existing builders of pre-made structures that can be purchased as kits to build yourself, or with the help of a contractor.